mgmtd/ecli/README.md

 - [ ] Use the values extracted from terminfo properly
 - [ ] CTRL-c handling in the cli program
 - [ ] CTRL-d to close session (or exit configure mode) if at start of line
-- [ ] Lots more of the control keys in cli_edlin.erl need to be hooked up
+- [ ] Lots more of the control keys in ecli_edlin.erl need to be hooked up
 - [ ] cursor back from a second line goes to the wrong place
 - [ ] proper logging of user commands
 - [ ] skipping over control sequences in output e.g. coloring